 Customer accounts can be used tactfully in many ways.
 You can remind customers of the products they regularly buy; you can suggest products based on gender as well, especially if you have a range of beauty products as well.

-2. Offer rewards
+2. Offer rewards on repeat purchases

 Due to the presence of various online stores, customer loyalty is a big issue.
 To tackle this issue, you can offer them rewards.
 Which can be redeemed as free delivery or at a specific cart value.
 Flits also offer a reward program add-on along with a customer account page.